vexi99/OOP-Assignment/README.md

 # What I am most proud of in the assignment

 In this assignment I am most proud of getting the planets to move in line with their drawn orbital paths around the star.
 Although in the end it was a quick and simple fix.
 I was stuck on this for quite some time but I couldnt let it go, I ended up spending two hours figuring it out.
 Once I finally completed this part of the program, I had a big smile on my face for the remainder of the day, simply because of how long it was bothering me.
+Even though this section of code was not the most difficult or obscure, the fact that I powered through it and figured it out after being stuck on it for some time, felt like an accomplishment within itself.
+That is why the movement of the planets around the Star is what I am most proud of in this assignment.

 # Markdown Tutorial